The Lair of the White Worm: Reception

+Reviews of the novel in the U.S. were much more negative.
 Les Daniels noted that while The Lair of the White Worm had "potential", it was undermined by the "clumsy style" of the writing.
-The horror critic R. S. Hadji placed The Lair of the White Worm at number twelve in his list of the worst horror novels ever written.
-Historian of the horror genre H. P. Lovecraft, in his essay "Supernatural Horror in Literature", stated that Stoker "utterly ruins a magnificent idea by a development almost infantile."
+The horror critic R. S. Hadji placed The Lair of the White Worm at number twelve in his list of 13 Worst Stinkers of the Weird in 1983.
+H. P. Lovecraft, in his essay "Supernatural Horror in Literature", stated that Stoker "utterly ruins a magnificent idea by a development almost infantile."
+The New York Times description: "A surreal and dark-humoured tale."